jsdelivr/globalping/docs/terms/Terms of Use.md

 ## 12. We may suspend or withdraw our Services

 We may withdraw or restrict the availability of all or any part of Globalping for business and operational reasons or where your use of Globalping violates or breaches these Terms.

+Where we reasonably believe that these Terms, our published limits, or our probe hosting rules have been violated, we may disconnect probes and temporarily or permanently block associated IP addresses or user accounts.

 You are also responsible for ensuring that all persons who access Globalping through your internet connection are aware of these Terms of use and other applicable terms and conditions, and that they comply with them.